Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Experiment and simulation of reflection from a thin-film of silicon nitride

 To fully explore the agreement between experiment and model, we plot the reflection spectra from 750-2200 nm and 0-70 degrees angle of incidence for p- and s-polarized light.
-These maps are shown in Figure \ref{figReflectionBroad} and again show the excellent agreement between the multipole model and the S-parameter model and good agreement with the experimental data.
-We see the clear presence of the 1st and second Fabry Perot modes that will also result in zero reflection for both polarizations.
-The regions of zero reflection match perfectly with the expected location of the Fabry Perot modes, whose location is calculated with equation S.74 in the supplementary information and marked with the magenta lines.

-By comparing experiment and theory, including the replication of the Brewster angle and Fabry Perot modes we conclude that our multipole model is a highly effective representation of the optical response of our thin film.
-The multipoles model in Figure \ref{figReflectionBroad} (b) and (g) begins to break down at larger angles and shorter wavelengths, given that higher order multipoles in the model are required as the film thickness approaches the wavelength of the incident light \cite{Li2021}.
+These maps are shown in Figure \ref{figReflectionBroad} (a)-(c) and (f)-(h) and again show the excellent agreement between the multipole model and the S-parameter model as well as good agreement with the experimental data.
+We see the clear presence of the 1st and 2nd Fabry Perot modes that will also result in zero reflection for both polarizations.
+Several regions of zero reflection match perfectly with the expected location of the Fabry Perot modes, whose location is calculated with equation S.74 in the supplementary information and marked with the magenta lines.
+The white line marks the location of the ED Brewster angle according to equation 1.
+The multipole model in Figure \ref{figReflectionBroad} (b) and (g) begins to break down at larger angles and shorter wavelengths, given that higher order multipoles in the model are required as the film thickness approaches the wavelength of the incident light \cite{Li2021}.
+For wavelengths in the visible we require octupoles to accurately predict reflection.